Nihlus/Crystite/docs/nitty-gritty.md

 full type name directly.

 If you're interested in the specifics, I highly recommend perusing the patches in the source code.
-There are some interesting nuances to how Neos uses the type name in its serialization logic that necessitated a little bit of finagling.
+There are some interesting nuances to how Resonite uses the type name in its serialization logic that necessitated a little bit of finagling.